 - Place brussels sprouts on a medium sized baking sheet.
 Using the end of a drinking glass, press down on the brussels sprouts to smash them into a flat disk.
-Toss with olive oil, minced garlic, 1/8 teaspoon salt, pepper, and Parmesan.
+Toss with olive oil, minced garlic, 1/8 teaspoon salt, pepper, mozzarella, and Parmesan cheeses.

 - Bake until the bottoms of the sprouts are lightly browned and the cheese is melted, about 10-15 minutes.